 Transgender and gender questioning

 Oxfordshire have been working with other local authorities to produce a trans toolkit for schools.
-This will be published shortly.
-Please contact Jo Brown for further details.
+You can download it here (pdf format).

 Stonewall’s guide “Supporting LGBT Young People” provides a very useful section on supporting transgender young people. - http://www.stonewall.org.uk/our-work/education-resources